Weblog · Software · Services · Contact Me

 Known Issues

-The compiler and the dependency checker assumes the module directory you’re working with is the directory project directory.
+The compiler and the dependency checker assumes the directory your project file is located in is where you’re editing modules.
 This means that a module named mypackage.mymodule must be located at PROJECT_DIR/mypackage/mymodule.d.
 You can add other module directories (if you want to include libraries for instance), but the dependency graph doesn’t take them into account and your files depending on them won’t be recompiled automatically if you change them (you’ll need to clean the target first).
 Let me know if this is a problem for you.

 Bug Reports

 If you find a problem, whether it’s crashing Xcode or not, I’d like to know about it.
-Please give me any relevant information (such as Xcode crash logs if Xcode crash) and the appropriate steps, or files, to replicate the problem (so I can debug it locally).
-You can send bug reports at this address: michel.fortin@michelf.com.
+Please give me any relevant information (such as Xcode version, and a crash logs if Xcode crashes) and the appropriate steps, or files, to replicate the problem (so I can debug it locally).
+You can send bug reports at this address: michel.fortin@michelf.ca.

 License